mr-hariom-chaudhary/Snake-Game/README.md

 i.
 Clone or download the repository to your local machine.

 ii.
-Install the required dependencies using pip:

-iii. pip install pygame
+Install the required dependencies using pip :  pip install pygame

 # How to Play